 Double-check that you have the correct wording and spelling of the recipient's name and, if applicable, his official title.

-The award message can be as generic or as personal as you like.
+The award description can be as generic or as personal as you like.
 You can compose this section by answering this question: Why is the award recipient awarded?

 The reason for the award must be explained here.
 This could be a simple statement such as: “Best in sales for the year” or a lengthier paragraph outlining specific characteristics or achievements of the award recipient.

 Consider using tried and true phrasings that will show the formality of the gift, as well as your appreciation.
 For example: